|Friday, 8th June|

 Ann Cleeves's Shetland & MURDER MYSTERY - Martin Edwards

-A short talk about Ann Cleeves’s fiction and her TV success, followed by Ann’s 'Shetland' murder mystery event with prizes!
+A short talk about Ann Cleeves’s fiction and her TV success, followed by Ann’s 'Bannock and Blood' murder mystery event with prizes!
 Presented by Martin Edwards.

 |Saturday, 9th June|

 A one-man show in which Simon Brett skewers all the clichés of the Golden Age Whodunit.
 A terrible crime has been committed at Cranfield Towers, during a weekend house party, whose guests all seem to have guilty secrets in their pasts.
 The local constabulary are summoned to solve the mystery, but fortunately there is also on hand a polymathic amateur sleuth, along with his chauffeur sidekick.
 The investigation is full of twists and turns, but eventually the perpetrator is unmasked and, in the comforting, reassuring manner of Golden Age Whodunits, sent to the gallows.

 |10.15am - 11am||

 Underneath the Glitter: The Dark Origins of Golden Age Crime Fiction - Andrew Taylor